 Next morning the town was still sleeping as I took a songtheaw yet further north to the village of Hat Xa on the Nam Ou, the final tributary that I hoped to explore.
 The boats had stopped for New Year, and the villagers lost no time in persuading me to join them in getting plastered on their indescribably horrible moonshine known as lau-lao.
 For a place with no electricity they certainly managed to make a lot of noise, which once again continued all night.
 At least I think it did I passed out sometime after dark.

 I was still wearing the string bracelets from the baci in Ton Peung, and now they began working in earnest.
 I decided on a whim to spend a second day in Luang Prabang, and it was only three days later that I heard about a bus attack on the road I was about to follow.
-Twelve passengers died and a further 31 were injured when bandits opened fire on the overnight bus from Phongsali to Vientiane.
-The incident happened on the day I was originally going to travel.
+Twelve passengers had died and a further 31 were injured when bandits opened fire on the overnight bus from Phongsali to Vientiane.
+The incident had happened on the day when I was originally going to travel.
 This was the second such ambush in less than three months.
-It happened on a remote section of mountain road, and even 24 hours later, as my own bus was setting out, no one on board seemed aware of the incident.
+It took place on a remote section of mountain road, and even 24 hours later, as my own bus was setting out, no one on board seemed aware of it.
 We gazed in horror as we passed the burnt-out bus, assuming it to be the wreckage of some terrible accident.
-Although I wouldnt have been on that particular bus, mine would have been following not far behind.
+Although I wouldn’t have been on that particular bus, mine would have been following not far behind.

 Watch for more updates!